Agent Class — Deep Dive¶

-The Agent class is Agentflow's high-level abstraction for building intelligent agents with minimal boilerplate.
-It handles message conversion, LLM calls, tool integration, and streaming automaticallyβletting you focus on what matters: your agent's behavior.
+The Agent class is AgentFlow's high-level abstraction for building intelligent agents.
+It handles message conversion, LLM calls via native provider SDKs, tool integration, and streaming — so you can focus on your agent's behavior.

 When to Use Agent Class

-π Quick Start (5 Minutes)¶
+Quick Start (5 minutes)¶

-Here's a complete working agent in under 20 lines:
+A complete working agent in under 20 lines:

 from agentflow.graph import Agent, StateGraph, ToolNode